ganeshh123/notion-pdf-export/README.md

     ```bash
     npm install
     ```

-2. Go to node_modules>phantomjs-prebuilt>lib>phantom>bin and copy 'phantomjs.exe' (Windows) or 'phantomjs' (Mac) into the the project root directory
-3. Run this command to run the script:
+2. Run this command to run the script:

     ```bash
     node index.js